Do you want fries with that? It isn’t effortless.

 Interview Highlights

-I had no concept that rapid meals had such cool records at the back of it.
+I had no concept that Rapid Meals had such cool records at the back of it.
 I even have a newfound appreciation for instant meals after reading your e-book.
 Were you hoping to alternate the manner humans look at speedy food when you have been writing it?

 Do you think speedy food is unfairly vilified?

 In the book, you speak approximately how speedy food companies had been as soon as a manner for entrepreneurs to acquire the American dream.
-What modified between then and now?
+What was modified between then and now?